Chief Instructor • Master George Rego

 Words by Master R. Robert after Rego’s promotion to 5th dan

-“Those who can, do; those who can’t, teach.” — This old quote is one that Rego Sensei detests on a fundamental level.
-He has prided himself and instilled in his most senior students the importance of not only leading effectively as a teacher but as a martial artist who can “walk the walk” technically.
-As he often states, “I’m sometimes the teacher but I am always the student.”
-As a student and teacher Rego continues to strive for the highest levels of excellence in himself, his direct students, and all Jukido Jujitsu students worldwide.
+Rego Sensei has long rejected the saying, “Those who can, do; those who can’t, teach.”
+He has consistently emphasized—both in himself and in his most senior students—that effective leadership must be grounded in genuine technical ability.
+As he often states, “I’m sometimes the teacher, but I am always the student.”
+In this spirit, Master Rego continues to pursue the highest standards of excellence in his own practice, in his direct students, and in the broader Jukido Jujitsu community worldwide.